-- 11.1 Policies - 11.1.1 Maintain and enhance formal and informal open spaces throughout the urban areas that include parks, trails and green spaces. - 11.1.2 In the urban area, waterfront development should be environmentally sensitive and allow maximum public access.
+- 11.1.1 Maintain and enhance formal and informal open spaces throughout the urban areas that include parks, trails and green spaces. - 11.1.2 In the urban area, waterfront development should be environmentally sensitive and allow maximum public access.

 - 11.1.3 Natural land features should be recognized and integrated into the placement of buildings and in site planning.
 Streams, hillsides and unique vegetation should be considered strong design determinants and incorporated into the overall plan. - 11.1.4 The siting of buildings should take advantage of river, mountain, lake and agricultural/pastoral views. - 11.1.5 Encourage the retention and inclusion of existing mature vegetation as a design element in the site plan.
-Every effort should be made to preserve existing trees over 8" in diameter. - 11.1.6 Where new development adjoins agricultural or rural land or public open space, a soft transitional edge should be provided on-site to create a gradual transition between the open space and new development.

-Goal: Development in urban areas and rural centers should incorporate diverse uses designed in a manner that provides for a sense of community, supports the human scale and allows for multi-modal transportation options.
+Every effort should be made to preserve existing trees over 8" in diameter. - 11.1.6 Where new development adjoins agricultural or rural land or public open space, a soft transitional edge should be provided on-site to create a gradual transition between the open space and new development. - Goal: Development in urban areas and rural centers should incorporate diverse uses designed in a manner that provides for a sense of community, supports the human scale and allows for multi-modal transportation options.

-- 11.2.1 Encourage the development of multi-story, mixed uses and other commercial uses that utilize regional architectural styles and are at a human scale. - 11.2.2 Encourage infill and conversion of existing single uses to mixed use centers in the urban centers and transit corridors. - 11.2.3 Encourage developments in urban and rural centers that maintain the unique character of the center, e.g., public commons, storefronts, setbacks, landscaping and pedestrian orientation. - 11.2.4 Develop pedestrian and bicycle corridors between schools, housing, within neighborhoods and rural centers. - 11.2.5 Promote the development of identifiable residential neighborhoods and shopping districts through the encouragement of more compact development patterns, the use of shared design and landscaping characteristics and development of landmarks. - 11.2.6 Promote improved public health by encouraging integrated land use and street patterns with sidewalk and recreational facilities that support walking or biking and provide easy access to healthy food.

-Goal: Housing in Clark County should provide for a variety of styles, be oriented to the street and be supportive of pedestrian and transportation alternatives.
+- 11.2.1 Encourage the development of multi-story, mixed uses and other commercial uses that utilize regional architectural styles and are at a human scale. - 11.2.2 Encourage infill and conversion of existing single uses to mixed use centers in the urban centers and transit corridors. - 11.2.3 Encourage developments in urban and rural centers that maintain the unique character of the center, e.g., public commons, storefronts, setbacks, landscaping and pedestrian orientation. - 11.2.4 Develop pedestrian and bicycle corridors between schools, housing, within neighborhoods and rural centers. - 11.2.5 Promote the development of identifiable residential neighborhoods and shopping districts through the encouragement of more compact development patterns, the use of shared design and landscaping characteristics and development of landmarks. - Goal: Housing in Clark County should provide for a variety of styles, be oriented to the street and be supportive of pedestrian and transportation alternatives.

-11.3.1 Incorporate zoning standards that allow housing units to front on and relate to streets by encouraging elements such as balconies, porches, bay windows or decks that promote front yard activity.
+Incorporate zoning standards that allow housing units to front on and relate to streets by encouraging elements such as balconies, porches, bay windows or decks that promote front yard activity.

-- 11.3.2 Create incentives for developments which provide pedestrian access, public commons, maintain existing vegetation and are integrated with existing development. - 11.3.3 Encourage the design of residential infill developments that reflect or improve the existing neighborhood character. - 11.3.4 Establish an adequate side yard setback in residential areas for nonresidential uses including buildings, storage and parking.

-Goal: Transportation and parking requirements shall use land efficiently and be oriented to pedestrian and transit uses and minimize dependence on the automobile.
+- 11.3.2 Create incentives for developments which provide pedestrian access, public commons, maintain existing vegetation and are integrated with existing development. - 11.3.3 Encourage the design of residential infill developments that reflect or improve the existing neighborhood character. - 11.3.4 Establish an adequate side yard setback in residential areas for nonresidential uses including buildings, storage and parking. - Goal: Transportation and parking requirements shall use land efficiently and be oriented to pedestrian and transit uses and minimize dependence on the automobile.